mstksg/inCode/copy/entries/monad-plus-1.md

 Let us enter a brave new world!

-A Quick Review of Monads
+A quick review of monads
 ------------------------

 As a Haskell blogger, I'm not allowed to write any monad tutorials.
 I don't